gombru/gombru.github.io/_posts/2018-08-01-learning_from_web_data.markdown

 ## Why are you doing this performance comparison?

 At the beginning of my PhD I started playing with Social Media data to find what useful things we could learn from it.
 The first post of this blog [Using Instagram data to learn a city classifier](https://gombru.github.io/2017/06/25/city_classifier/) is my first pubished experiment.
 Then, following the work of my supervisor Lluis Gomez [Deep-embeddings of images into text topic spaces](https://arxiv.org/pdf/1705.08631.pdf) (CVPR 2017) I started playing with the text associated to images.
 Using a similar pipeline as him, and proved that Instagram data was useful to [learn an image retrieval system](https://gombru.github.io/2017/06/30/learning_from_instagram/).
-As I’m doing an industrial PhD and I like applied research, I tried to apply that pipeline to specific problems, such as [inferring ingredients from food images]https://gombru.github.io/2017/07/19/inferring_ingredients/).
-All those works use LDA topic modeling to encode text, and I wondered if that one was the best text embedding to learn from Web and Social Media data.
-I **searched for performance comparisons and I couldn’t found one.
+As I’m doing an industrial PhD and I like applied research, I tried to apply that pipeline to specific problems, such as [inferring ingredients from food images](https://gombru.github.io/2017/07/19/inferring_ingredients/). **All those works use LDA topic modeling to encode text, and I wondered if that one was the best text embedding to learn from Web and Social Media data.
+I searched for performance comparisons and I couldn’t found one.
 So I decided to do it**.

 ## The data

-I used two trained datasets:
+I used two training datasets:

  - **WebVision:**  A dataset from the [CVPR WebVision challenge](https://www.vision.ee.ethz.ch/webvision/) (1.0 version), composed of images collected from Flickr and Google images querying with the Imagenet class names.
 So basically is a noisy version of the ImageNet dataset with 2.4 million images.
 The text associated to the images included is the image description, the page name and the flickr hashtags.

- - **InstaCities1M:** A datasets I collected which is presented [in this blog post]().
+ - **InstaCities1M:** A datasets I collected which is presented [in this blog post]() -available soon-.
 It is formed by Instagram images associated with one of the 10 most populated English speaking cities.
 It contains a total of 1M images.

 Those datasets where divided in a training set, a validation set and a test (or retrieval) set.